 • Purchased a used automobile, insurance, and paid a traffic fine for a female veteran who had a young infant and needed to get to back and forth to work at a Melbourne, FL bakery.

-• Purchased three brand new mattresses, box springs and frames from BJ's Wholesale for veterans family who gotten roach infested bedding from a Cocoa Thrift shop.
+• Purchased three brand new mattresses, box springs and frames from BJ's Wholesale for veterans family who had gotten roach infested bedding from a thrift store

 • Purchased Public transportation tickets for veterans needing to travel to a VA for appointments.